robinstauf/receipt-processor/README.md

 ## Description

-This Receipt Processor solution is designed to process JSON receipt data and calculate the amount of point awarded to each receipt.
+This Receipt Processor solution is designed to process JSON receipt data and calculate the number of points awarded to each receipt.

 ## Features